Phantom586/My_Projects/FedUni Banking/readme.md

 ![FedUni](images/sc1.png "FedUni Banking")

-After Logging in we have a window displaying the *Account_number*, *Current Balance*, and all others are visible in the image given below.
+After Logging in we have a window displaying the *Account_number*, *Current Balance*, and an entry box for both Deposit and Withdrawl, which stores the transaction string for displaying it in the *Transaction_History* window.

 ![FedUni](images/sc2.png "FedUni Banking")

+Developed By : @github/phantom586